 Your bonus may also be subject to state taxes, although the withholding rate will vary depending on your state.

-If you receive a very large bonus—over $1 million—some of it will be taxed at a higher rate.
-You'll have 25% federal tax withheld on the first million, then 39.6% on bonus funds above the first million.
+If you receive a very large bonus—over $1 million—you'll have 22% federal tax withheld on the first million, then 37% on bonus funds above the first million.

 Other Tax Liabilities

 In some cases, you might have additional tax liabilities on the income from your bonus.
-For example, you will likely have to pay:
+For example, you'll likely have to pay:

 - The 1.45% Medicare tax.